Early Symptoms Of A Biological Attack You Can't Afford To Ignore, Experts Say

 Know When to Seek Help

 If you experience multiple symptoms that worsen over 24-48 hours, don't wait.
-Day to day, contact a healthcare provider immediately.
-Many hospitals have protocols for suspected biological agents Most people skip this — try not to.
-Took long enough..
+Contact a healthcare provider immediately.
+Many hospitals have protocols for suspected biological agents It's one of those things that adds up..

 Report Unusual Patterns

 If several people in your workplace, school, or community seem ill simultaneously, report it.
-Local health departments want to know about unusual illness clusters Still holds up..
+Local health departments want to know about unusual illness clusters And that's really what it comes down to.
+Turns out it matters..

 Prepare Emergency Supplies